unionai-oss/pandera/.github/CONTRIBUTING.md

 conda install -c conda-forge mamba
 ```

-To add new dependencies to the project, first alter the _environment.yml_ file.
-Then to sync the dependencies from the `environment.yml`` file to the `requirements.in` run the following command
+To add new dependencies to the project, first alter the `environment.yml` file.
+Then to sync the dependencies from the `environment.yml` file to the `requirements.in`, run the following command:

 ```bash
 make nox-requirements